A geometric criterion on the equality between BKK bound and intersection index: Conclusions

 \section{Conclusions}

-In this short paper, we extend the classical BKK bound theory to certain cases where each Laurent polynomial is a generic linear combination of several Laurent polynomials.
-The main result (\cref{thm:main}) establishes a sufficient condition under which the birationally invariant intersection index equals exactly the BKK bound.
-This condition is stated purely in terms of the combinatorial information in the Newton polytopes of the polynomials involved and can be checked easily using simple algorithms from convex geometry.
+In this short note, we established a sufficient geometric condition under which the intersection index of a system of vector spaces of Laurent polynomials equals its BKK bound.
+This condition is stated purely in terms of the geometric information in the Newton polytopes of the polynomials involved and can be checked easily using simple algorithms from convex geometry without the information from corresponding tropical intersection.
 It shows that certain algebraic relations among the coefficients have no effect on the exactness of the BKK bound.
 The usefulness of this result is demonstrated through an application to the algebraic Kuramoto equations --- a well studied family of equations used to model spontaneous synchronization phenomenon in many fields.
-With this theorem, we easily established a previously unknown fact: the BKK bound agrees with the generic number of complex solutions even though this system has inherent algebraic relations among the coefficients.
+With this theorem, we easily established the equality between the BKK bound and the more refined intersection index of the algebraic Kuramoto equations, even though this system has inherent algebraic relations among the coefficients.